-CBT is the strongest, research-backed therapeutic approach in the treatment of anxiety disorders and, additionally, to be very effective for a whole host of other mental health issues.
+Cognitive Behavioral Therapy (CBT) is the strongest, research-backed therapeutic approach in the treatment of anxiety and, additionally, to be very effective for a whole host of other mental health issues.
 It is based on the framework that emotions, thoughts, and body sensations/physical behavior are at three points of a triangle and intervening on one of the points will result in changes the other two.

 TEDx Talk: Feeling Good presented by David Burns, MD – In this YouTube video, David Burns, MD, a well known researcher, clinician, and educator introduces the power of CBT in his warm, humorous and down-to-earth way.

 Automatic thoughts are a core concept of CBT.
 They are our brain’s running interior dialogue or self-talk that narrates our life without us even really being aware of that it’s happening until we choose to pay attention to them.
 If your thoughts frequently contain “thought errors” that are biased to being negative ones, they are very likely to be increasing the level of anxiety or depression that you feel necessarily .
 These thoughts are habits that reflect the way we interpret things that we do, experience, or even how we view the world.
 The thing about habits is that, with some work, they can be shifted or changed.
 When you increase awareness of what your automatic thoughts are, you can start to challenge them and then, ultimately, reduce their effect on your perceptions and your mood.
 When working with children, negative automatic thoughts that affect them this can sometimes be referred to as a “brain bully.”

 - An animated video that talks about automatic thoughts and gives an overview of some of the typical “thought errors” that people might have.
 Read More >